 - The poker software that has incorporated 3D player avatars and even webcams hasn’t been very popular in the past.

-How the Oculus Rift Could Be Utilized for Poker
+Various Ways the Oculus Rift Could Be Utilized for Poker

 The first use that comes to mind is a highly-detailed completely-immersive 3D poker game with every player captured via a motion-sensing device like Kinect.